k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 ## **Job's Lifecycle**
-The  following image illustrates the different stages of a Job's lifecycle and the different types of actions that can get a specific Job to transit from one specific state to another:
+The  following image illustrates the different stages of a Job's lifecycle and the different types of actions that transit a specific Job from one specific state to another.

-The blue arrows show the natural path of a Job during its lifecycle in Automatic Execution mode.
-The dotted or plain arrows show the transition between stages in Manual Execution mode, when applying one of the following commands:
+-  The blue arrows show the natural path of a Job during its lifecycle in Automatic Execution mode.
+-  The dotted or plain arrows show the transition between stages in Manual Execution mode, when applying one of the following commands:
    -  **startjob**
    -  **stopjob**
    -  **restartjob**
    -  **resumejob**

 <img src="/articles/20_jobs_and_batch_services/images/01_jobs_and_batch_services_status_flow.PNG">